alterGNU/Corr_libft_enhanced/README.md

 - 3: `make -C Corr_libft_enhanced` to launch all tests.

 ## Details
+- This project use my **BashScriptLib** repo as submodule (like a libft in bash).

+- STEPS:
     - 1: check norminette (since tests do not respect the 42-norm, will exclude the Corr_libft_enhanced folder)
     - 2: list all **built-in** function founded in libft.a
     - 3: list all **home-made** function founded in libft.a
     - 4: for all **home-made** function found in libft.a, search if a test exist, then launch it.
     - 5: display resume

 - For each instance of test, a folder is created where all log-file are stored.